Resonant production of millicharged scalars in $k^2>0$ electromagnetic wave background

 The wave function for scalar electrons in a medium with nontrivial $n$ has been studied in \cite{CRONSTROM1977137,BECKER1977601,Heinzl:2016kzb, King:2016oei}.
-It was shown that the equation for the wave function reduces to the Mathieu equation, which solution is finite or infinitely grows in different bands of the parametric plane.
-The growing solution was considered in \cite{CRONSTROM1977137,BECKER1977601,Heinzl:2016kzb,King:2016oei} as unphysical: in fact, the Schrodinger equation with normalized wave function was solved.
+It was shown that the equation for the wave function reduces to the Mathieu equation, whose solution is finite or grows infinitely in different bands of the parametric plane.
+The growing solution was considered in \cite{CRONSTROM1977137,BECKER1977601,Heinzl:2016kzb,King:2016oei} to be unphysical: in fact, the Schrodinger equation with a normalized wave function was solved.
 In this article, we reveal the interpretation of this growing solution for mCPs.

 The paper is organized as follows.
-In Sec. \ref{sec_Mathieu} we consider the Klein-Gordon equation for a running wave and we reduce it to the Mathieu equation.
+In Sec. \ref{sec_Mathieu} we consider the Klein-Gordon equation for a running wave, and reduce it to the Mathieu equation.
 In sections \ref{sec_narrow}, \ref{sec_broad} we investigate instability bounds from narrow and broad resonance, respectively.
-In Sec. \ref{sec_standing_wave} we investigate standing wave and compare the result of this section with experimental constraints.
+In Sec. \ref{sec_standing_wave} we investigate the standing wave and compare the result of this section with experimental constraints.
 In Sec. \ref{sec_conclusion} we make a conclusion.